"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

 We need to find a new function $S'=S'(x',q')$ of the variables $x^{a'}, q_{i'}$ such that in the new coordinates $x^{a'}, p_{a'}, y^{i'}, q_{i'}$ on $T^*M_1\times (-T^*M_2)$ our Lagrangian submanifold $\Phi$ is specified by the equations of the same form:

 Since local coordinates on $M_1$ and $M_2$ transform independently, the questions concerning the behavior of $S$ w.r.t. transformations of $x^a$ and $y^i$ are separate.
 The behavior w.r.t. $x^a$ is not problematic: it is easy to see that w.r.t. these variables $S$ can be viewed as representing a genuine function on $M_1$, and so one has to simply perform a substitution in the arguments, $x^i=x^i(x')$.
 The real problem is with transformations of coordinates on $M_2$.
-The solution is given by the following deceptively simple statement.
-(Note that generating functions are defined up to constants, which we systematically ignore.)
+The solution is given by the following statement.
+(Note that generating functions are generally defined up to constants, but we shall give a transformation law for $S$ without such an ambiguity.)